dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Project Architecture
 ~~~~~~~~~~~~~~~~~~~~

-Generally speaking, DataVerse is implemented including: Webapplication dataverse.war, PosgreSQL, and Solr for searching.
+Generally speaking, DataVerse's architecture implementation including: Jave web-application dataverse.war deployed on Glassfish, PosgreSQL, and Solr for searching.
+The installation script will configure all the project components and connect them providing you supply the correct setup information and RESPECT the assumptions in this instruction.

+How these components are connected under the hook i don't know :( yet.
+If you read the install script it will tell.

 "@pdurbin I really want to describe the all parts of the project connected and communicate to each other but i do not dare to do this, can you please briefly explain it here?
 Thanks!"